An unknown error occurred.

 Great.
-My personal information may have been accessed by this “cyber incident” with Qantas Airways, as sensitive customer information was exposed in a data security breach as the result of the actions of a “cyber criminal” who targeted one of the call centers of the airline on Monday, June 30, 2025 — meaning that your personal information may also especially be at risk if you one of the thousands of customers who was a passenger with the airline recently.
+My personal information was confirmed to have been accessed by this “cyber incident” with Qantas Airways, as sensitive customer information was exposed in a data security breach as the result of the actions of a “cyber criminal” who targeted one of the call centers of the airline in Manila on Monday, June 30, 2025 — meaning that your personal information may also especially be at risk if you one of the thousands of customers who was a passenger with the airline recently.

-The following is a letter which I have received via e-mail message yesterday from Qantas Airways:
+The following is a letter which I have received via e-mail message on Thursday, July 3, 2025 from Qantas Airways:

 Hi,